 However, a great leader needs to leave his ego at home and help others to lead, which definitely aids in the development of the team.
 This attitude of the leader will not only help in the paramount growth of the firm.
 It will also benefit the leader as he will earn respect from the team members which will make him a great leader.

 These are the three soft skills which are required by every leader to become a great leader.
-If a leader possesses these three soft skills, then the team members will honour him and follow his directions.
+If a leader possesses these three soft skills, then the team members will honor him and follow his directions.

 4 Mistakes HR Must Avoid